-Designed Lever’s first self-serve GDPR portal to help customers manage privacy compliance at scale.
-This work addressed legal risk, reduced support load, and drove $1–2M in retention revenue by making complex data policies actionable and transparent.
+I led UX design for Lever’s first self-serve GDPR compliance portal—helping customers manage privacy at scale.
+This work reduced legal risk, cut support burden, and drove $1–2M in retention revenue by making complex data policies actionable and transparent.

 GDPR (General Data Protection Regulation) transformed the expectations global companies had around data privacy — requiring products to give users more control over their personal data, and organizations to demonstrate compliance in real time.
 For enterprise clients, data governance wasn’t just a nice-to-have, it was a legal and operational requirement tied directly to renewals, security reviews, and platform trust.